-All children and youth in foster care have the right to have lifelong family connections, including siblings, grandparents and extended family.
-You have a right to visitation, ongoing contact with and/or knowledge of your parents, siblings, extended family, friends, and pets.
+All children and youth in foster care have the right to have lifelong family connections, with siblings, grandparents and extended family.
+You have a right to visits, ongoing contact with and/or knowledge of your parents, siblings, extended family, and friends who are safe for you to be around and connected to.

-When you enter foster care, the Department of Health and Human Services will work with you and your family with the goal of returning you safely home.
+When you enter foster care, the Department of Health and Human Services will work with you and your family with the goal of returning you home safely.
 Visits with family, siblings, and relatives are an important part of this process to maintain and to strengthen your relationships.